 • Numerous solutions for all aspects of application development

-• Good cloud connection
+• Good cloud connectivity

 • Fast and strong support

-• High availability and reliability
+• High availability and fault tolerance

-DynamoDB – The managed database from Amazon
+DynamoDB, the managed database from Amazon

-• User-friendly due to complete administration
+• Very user-friendly due to complete management

 • Always automatically up to date